-As MD I’m responsible for the direction of the Agency, establishing a sound strategy & supporting the team to make sure they have all they need to deliver great work.
-I’m involved to some extent in all areas of the business, but I’m also the lead for new business activity, marketing strategy & technical SEO.
+As MD I’m responsible for the direction of the Agency, establishing a sound strategy & supporting the team to make sure we have all we need to deliver great work.
+I’m involved to some extent in all areas of the business, but I’m also the lead for new business activity & marketing strategy.
 Day to day my work involves quite a bit of screen time, numerous client meetings & a bit of wandering about interrupting people who are trying to work

 - What is the first thing you do when you get into the studio?

 Tea.
 A trip to the kitchen for a cup of builders; milk, no sugar.
-Very occasionally I’ll have a coffee first thing, but only when I really need help to get going.
+Very occasionally I’ll have a coffee first thing, but only when I really need a kick-start.

 - What first inspired you & Becky to start Resolution?

 Primarily a desire to make our own way & to be one of the ‘good guys’.
 We wanted to build an ethical & responsible Agency to help SMEs to succeed & have a positive impact on the local economy.
 Part of this was a desire to feel proud of our business, our work & our team, & also to hopefully enjoy financial success.
 The other part was to avoid long hours, commuting & the toxicity that can come from a purely profit-centric culture.

 - If you could be anybody for the day, who would it be & why?